kevinhikaruevans/uojs2/README.md

 Here are some ways you can contribute to this project!

 * Implement more of the packets.
-Check out the `state` directory.
+Check out the `state` directory for examples.
 * Create a UI.
 I'm thinking if the state has an 'invalidate' flag, so that when set to true, it'll call a redraw in the redux subscribe method, which just rerenders the viewport.
 Does that make sense?
 I have no idea.
-* If you're a hardcore javascripter (is that a word?), tell me what I'm doing wrong and how I can improve my style
+* Code review it!
+If you're a hardcore javascripter (is that a word?), I really want you to tell me what can be improved on here.
+* Add in pages in the [Wiki](https://github.com/kevinhikaruevans/uojs2/wiki/A-general-overview-of-everything)
 * Write tests (these are like the last thing on my todo list)
-* If you live in Seattle, buy me some more beer. pls
+* If you live in Seattle, buy me some more beer. pls :beer: